-There are currently 6 hand surgeons actively involved in the program, which covers all aspects of hand and wrist surgery except congenital hand surgery.
+There are currently 7 hand surgeons actively involved in the program, which covers all aspects of hand and wrist surgery, including reconstructive microsurgery, except congenital hand surgery.
 In addition, further exposure to elbow and shoulder surgery is possible, if desired.

-Applications for the next hand fellowship position beginning in August 2022 close on March 31st 2021.
+Applications for the next hand fellowship position beginning in August 2024 is currently open and closes on March 31st 2023.

 It is expected that prospective fellows participate in both clinical and basic science research